Getting started

 </template>

-Note that localePath can use the route's unprefixed path, which must start with '/' or the route's base name to generate the localized URL.
-The base name corresponds to the names Nuxt generates when parsing your pages directory, more info in Nuxt docs.
+The route name corresponds to the names Nuxt generates when parsing your pages directory, more info in Nuxt docs.

 <template>